 - Less crowding and more frequent service with wider, longer station platforms in the Lawrence to Bryn Mawr section, upgraded electrical and signal capacity, and the elimination of bottlenecks at an outdated rail intersection, CTA can run more frequent train service during rush hour.
 This will allow CTA to expand service to accommodate up to 7,200 additional customers per hour (30% more than today) in the most constrained period, reducing passenger wait times and alleviating overcrowding to meet growing demand.

-- Modern, comfortable, accessible stations in the Lawrence to Bryn Mawr area with elevators, wider platforms, and vastly improved amenities, including accessibility at 4 stations in an over 1 mile stretch where no stations are currently accessible
+- Modern, comfortable, accessible stations in the Lawrence to Bryn Mawr area with elevators, wider platforms, and vastly improved amenities, including accessibility at four stations in a more than one-mile stretch where no stations are currently accessible

 - Thousands of good-paying jobs, and the ability to leverage the City’s local hiring and DBE authorities to promote opportunities for residents